dianaow/dianaow-website/src/posts/oop-dashboard/oop-dashboard.md

 <DashboardCharts context={pageRootContext} />
 ```

 *Some of the code snippets below have been truncated for brevity.
-You can view the full code for each class by clicking on the arrow beside each header title.*
+You can view the full code for each class by clicking on the arrow beside each header title.
+Hover over a bullet point to locate the relevant lines of code within the code block.*

 <Header title="DashboardCharts component" url="https://github.com/dianaow/oop-knowledge-graph/blob/main/src/svelte-components/dashboard/DashboardCharts.svelte" />